 THE OUTER BANKS, NC

-Play on the beach, fish in the surf, visit shops and over 200 restaurants, most featuring fresh seafood.
+Play on the beach, fish in the surf or go deep sea fishing for the BIG one, visit shops and over 200 restaurants, most featuring fresh seafood.
+There's much to do at the Outer Banks!!
 You'll want to visit the Wright Brothers Memorial commemorating the world's first powered flight and Jockey's Ridge State Park, home of the largest sand dune on the east coast.
 If lighthouses are your thing, there are several to visit, many of which you can climb including the world famous Cape Hatteras lighthouse.
 Travel time to the Outer Banks is just shy of four hours from Raleigh.
-My personal opinion is that the best time to visit is right after afte Labor day weekend when the weather and surf are the warmest and the summer crowds have diminished.
+My personal opinion is that the best time to visit is right after Labor day weekend when the weather and surf are the warmest and the summer crowds have diminished.

 MYRTLE BEACH, SC

 Although named the "Golf Destination of the Year" in 2002 with 117 available courses to play on, sand & surf remain the #1 attraction.
 Entertainment, restaurants and shopping abound in this southern resort city.
 Travel time from Raleigh is 3 1/2 hours.

 Experience a fun mixture of past and present in this coastal city touted as "Where History Lives".
 The city offers in addition to touring homes, gardens and historic places, plenty of dining and entertainment choices.
 Attractions include The South Carolina Aquarium, Battery Park waterfront, Fort Sumter and the aircraft carrier Yorktown.
 Travel time to Charleston is a little over 4 hours.